joolfe/postman-to-openapi/docs/index.md

 For headers and query fields you can indicate that this parameter is mandatory/required adding into the description the literal `[required]`.
 The library use a case insensitive regexp so all variations are supported (`[REQUIRED]`, `[Required]`...) and never mind the location inside the description (at the beginning, at the end...).

 Have a look to the [GetMethods collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/GetMethods.json), [Headers collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/Headers.json) and [PathParams collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/PathParams.json) files for examples of how to use this features.

+> **Note about duplications:** In Postman is possible to define multiples parameters with the same name/key in Query and Headers sections but in OpenAPI spec the combination of "name" and location (expressed by field "in") in parameters should be unique, to avoid generate invalid OpenAPI spec files the library will only use the first apparition of the parameters and discard the repeated ones, so take into consideration when you define your postman collection.

 ## Postman authorization